heutelbeck/sapl-policy-engine/sapl-spring-boot-starter/README.md

 | `io.sapl.pdp.embedded.print-text-report` | `false` | Log human-readable decision report |
 | `io.sapl.pdp.embedded.pretty-print-reports` | `false` | Format JSON in reports |

 For development, `RESOURCES` is convenient because policies are bundled in the JAR.
-For production with dynamic policy updates, use `FILESYSTEM` and point to a directory that can be updated without redeployment.
+For production with dynamic policy updates, use `DIRECTORY` and point to a directory that can be updated without redeployment.
+For multi-tenant deployments, use `MULTI_DIRECTORY` (one subdirectory per tenant) or `BUNDLES` (one .saplbundle file per tenant).

 ### Remote PDP